Easy3D 2.6.1

 int get_order () const

-std::vector< FT > get_equally_spaced_parameters (std::size_t steps) const
+std::vector< T > get_equally_spaced_parameters (std::size_t steps) const

 Detailed Description

-class easy3d::SplineCurveFitting< Point_t >
+class easy3d::SplineCurveFitting< Point, N, T >

 Spline curve fitting for arbitrary dimensions.

 This class uses the efficient blossom algorithm to compute a position on the curve.
-It allow to set the order of the spline and the end points behavior (passing or not).
+It allows to set the order of the spline and the end points behavior (passing or not).
 The class can be instantiated with any point type (1D (float), 2D, 3D etc.) as long as the necessary operator overloads are implemented.

 Template Parameters